DevOps-Represent/devopsgirls-bootcamp-br/CLI-1-SIGNIN.md

-Signing up with decently straight forward, please note that you cannot proceed without a Credit/Debit card.
+Signing up is decently straight forward, please note that you cannot proceed without meeting all the requirements.